Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Indexing: Note that indexing tens of thousands of files can take significant time (days or weeks).

-2. Enable Metadata Filtering (Department Column) To ensure the agent only searches policies relevant to a user's department, you must use Advanced Settings to filter the search results based on your custom column
+2. **Enable Metadata Filtering (Department Column) To ensure the agent only searches policies relevant to a user's department**, you must use Advanced Settings to filter the search results based on your custom column

 Box 2: From Copilot Studio, configure the SharePoint tool.